Asit Kumar Bandyopadhyay

-Asitkumar Bandyopadhyay (3 June 1920 – 21 March 2003) was a historian of Bengali literature, professor, researcher and former president of Paschimbanga Bangla Akademi.
+Asit Kumar Bandyopadhyay (3 June 1920 – 21 March 2003) was a historian of Bengali literature, professor, researcher and former president of Paschimbanga Bangla Akademi.
 He got famous due to his book Bangla Sahityer Itibritta which is published in nine volumes.

 Life

 Asitkumar Banerjee was born in Nakphule Matulalay in present North 24 Parganas District Bangaon subdivision.
 His father was Akshay Kumar Banerjee, mother was Charubala Devi.
 From 1925, they lived in Howrah.

 In 1938, he passed matric from Howrah Zilla School in Bengal with 77% marks, becoming the first in the district in this subject.
 He then stood first in the IA examination from Ripon College(now Surendranath College) among candidates from Bengal and Assam.Then from Calcutta University in BA and MA examination (in 1945) in Bengali Literature, he stood first in the first class and won the gold medal.
 During his college life, he translated the speeches given by Netaji Subhas Chandra Bose from 1942 into Bengali and printed them in Forward newspaper.
 As a student, his stories were published in Desh and Navashakti of Advaita Mallavarman.

 After passing his MA in 1945, he started teaching at Nabadwip Vidyasagar College that same year.
 Later he joined Ripon College and the Bengali Department of Calcutta University in 1957.
 In 2002, after the death of Annandashankar Roy, he took the post of president of Paschimbanga Bangla Akademi and remained in that position for life.